 There’s another very helpful way to learn Turkish or any other foreign language which I use to do and which I already introduced in many blog articles before.
-Try to listen to Turkish music.
-And there’s much more than only belly dance which is a typical tourist attraction in the hotels of Side or Alanya.
-I want to introduce to you some about Turkish music in this article.
-On the picture you can see the beautiful Dolmabahçe Palace which you can see when making a boat trip through the Bosporus.
+If you started to learn Turkish try to listen to some Turkish music.
+When coming to Istanbul visit some Music events and check out what the Turkish music has to offer.
+And believe me there’s much more than only belly dance which is a typical tourist attraction in the hotels of Side or Alanya.
+In this article I want to introduce to you some facts about Turkish music.
+On the picture you can see the beautiful Dolmabahçe Palace which you will also get to see when making a boat trip through the Bosporus.
 And the sultans palaces are a kind of birth place of Turkish music indeed.

 But let’s get back to Turkish music which also gained a huge polularity all over Europe thanks to Sezen Aksu which is the queen of Turkish pop music.
 Her songs are inspired by the French chansons but sung in Turkish.
 You will certainly also remember Tarkan with his summer hit of 1999 Şımarık.
 Another example when Turkish music and culture became popular in Europe is Sertab Erener who won the Eurovision Song Contest with Everyway that I can for Turkey back in 2003.
 It was a huge scandal as she was the first Turkish representative to sing exclusively in English.
 Furthermore she was singing about a topic women were not allowed to sing.
 The song was about a woman living in a harem trying to win the sultans attention which was underlined by the choreography.
 If you want to listen to Turkish music to improve your language skills just go for it and listen to Sezen Aksu, Mustafa Sandal or Burhan Öcal.
 And believe me it really helps to learn a new language!